A 20-Something’s Guide to Getting a Mortgage

 “We use Fannie Mae for most of our loans.
 Fannie Mae [allows us to use] income-based repayment payments, even if it shows zero dollars,” said Bennett.
 “With other types of loans, like FHA loans, they will make us use the greater of 1% of the balance, or the monthly payment shown on the credit report, or we have to document the payment from the student loan company themselves with some sort of statement or something.”

 The moral of the story?
 Which type of mortgage you choose dictates how your student loan payments are taken into account.
 If you aren’t currently making payments on your student loan, or if they’re less than they would be under the standard repayment plan, it can make sense to choose a mortgage such as a Fannie Mae loan that will take into account your current payment amount.
-Ask a loan officer to help you choose the best mortgage given your student loan situation.
+Ask a loan officer to help you choose your best mortgage given your student loan situation.

 What it takes to qualify for your first mortgage